When it comes to ranking number one in Google search results, which do you think is more important?

 I’ve put everything I’ve learned into a simple playbook that covers how to write and technically optimize posts for Google’s search results that anyone can use, no matter the size of your organization.

-If you’d like the full playbook, I’m giving it away during my free webinar “How to Grow Your Organization by Getting Lots and Lots of Traffic to Your Website” with Wild Apricot on May 29 at 2 p.m.
-ET.
+If you’d like my full playbook on nonprofit SEO, you can watch my free webinar “How to Grow Your Organization by Getting Lots and Lots of Traffic to Your Website.”

 Terry Ibele is the head of SEO at Wild Apricot, a leading provider of Membership Management Software.
 When he’s not writing blogs or articles, filming videos, or launching email campaigns, Terry can be found animating, and working on his art.